Omni Stool Firming Supplement Review

 • probiotics – like the Bacillus Velezensis – actually contain the good bacteria and organisms that support the gut

 As with many supplements – for humans or dogs – the efficacy of pre & probiotics has still not been overwhelmingly proven, although there is certainly much more evidence for prebiotics.
 Some think that the good bacteria contained in probiotics never actually survive the journey to the gut.
-I guess the only way to really know at the moment is to measure whether a supplement has any positive effect, and in our experience, this Omni stool firming supplement has definitely benefitted Coco.
-If you’d like to read some of the online research that I have found, see my Research References section below.
+I guess the only way to really know at the moment is to measure whether a supplement has any positive effect, and in our experience, this Omni dog supplement has definitely benefitted Coco.

 Vet formulated